crystallabs/crysterm/USAGE.md

 ...
 ```

-Any Crysterm app accepts these out of the box: `crystal tests/hellos/hello.cr -- --dump-config=pretty`.
+Any Crysterm app accepts these out of the box: `crystal tests/hellos/hello.cr -- --crysterm-dump-config=pretty`.

-## 12. Differences from Blessed
+## 14. Differences from Blessed

 **Positioning and sizing**